A stochastic analysis of resource sharing with logarithmic weights: The fluid time scale

 then

 and similarly for $t_2\leq t_1$. \end{itemize} \end{proposition}

-{\bf Remark.}\\ Note that the constant $\alpetu$ does not play a role in the fluid limit, but clearly enough this result is much weaker that Theorem~\ref{theoprov}.
-As we shall see in Section~\ref{heavysec}, the constant $\alpetu$ plays an important qualitative role in the expression of the invariant distribution when the regime is close to saturation.
+\begin{rem*} Note that the constant ${\alpha^*}$ does not play a role in the fluid limit, but clearly enough this result is much weaker that Theorem~\ref {theoprov}.
+As we shall see in Section~\ref{heavysec}, the constant ${\alpha^*}$ plays an important qualitative role in the expression of the invariant distribution when the regime is close to saturation. \end{rem*}

-\section{Heavy Traffic Regime}
+\section{Heavy traffic regime}

-When $\rho_1+\rho_2<1$, since the queueing system is work conserving the Markov process $(L_1(t),L_2(t))$ has an invariant distribution $\pi_\rho$, where $\rho=(\rho_1,\rho_2)$.
-In the following, $(L_{\rho,1},L_{\rho,2})$ stands for a random variable with distribution $\pi_\rho$.
-Obtaining explicit expressions to describe $\pi_\rho$ seems to be quite difficult: because of the logarithmic weights, the double generating function of $(\pi_\rho(m,n), (m,n)\in\N)$ does not satisfy an autonomous equation as it is often the case, e.g., in classic two-dimensional reflected random walks.
+When $\rho_1+\rho_2<1$, since the queueing system is work conserving the Markov process $(L_1(t),L_2(t))$ has an invariant distribution~$\pi _\rho$, where $\rho=(\rho_1,\rho_2)$.
+In the following, $(L_{\rho,1},L_{\rho,2})$ stands for a random variable with distribution $\pi _\rho$.
+Obtaining explicit expressions to describe $\pi_\rho$ seems to be quite difficult: because of the logarithmic weights, the double generating function of $(\pi_\rho(m,n), (m,n)\in\N)$ does not satisfy an autonomous equation as it is often the case, for example, in classic two-dimensional reflected random walks.
 A precise result on the asymptotic behavior of $\pi_\rho$ when $\rho_1+\rho_2$ is close to $1$ can nevertheless be obtained.
-Its proof relies heavily on the scaling results of the previous sections. \begin{theorem}[Heavy Traffic Limit of Invariant Distribution] If $\rho=(\rho_1,\rho_2)$ and $\rho_1<1/2$ is fixed, then, as $\bar{\rho}=\rho_1+\rho_2$ tends to $1$, we have the convergence in distribution
+Its proof relies heavily on the scaling results of the previous sections.